AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 We will add a control to the integrator specifying that throttle should be 80% of the maximum and aligned with the spacecraft's instantaneous velocity vector.
 We do this by first writing an ASSET VectorFunction , that is assumed to take only the velocity as arguments and outputs the desired control vector.
-We can then pass this to integrator constructor along with a list specifying the indices full-state variables we want to forward to out control law.
+We can then pass this to the integrator constructor along with a list specifying the indices full-ODE input variables we want to forward to our control law.
 In this case it is :code:`[3,4,5]` which are the velocity variables as we have defined in our ODE.
 This control law will now be applied to all of our integrations.